 energy simulation tool.
 An approved software program or calculation-based methodology that projects the annual energy use of a building.

-entrance door.
-Fenestration products used for ingress, egress and access in nonresidential buildings including, but not limited to, exterior entrances that utilize latching hardware and automatic closers and contain over 50 percent glass specifically designed to withstand heavy use and possibly abuse.
+eri reference design.
+A version of the rated design that meets the minimum requirements of the 2006 International Energy Conservation Code.

 exterior wall.
 Walls including both above-grade walls and below-grade walls.

 fenestration.
+Products classified as either vertical fenestration or skylights.

-Skylights, roof windows, vertical windows (fixed or moveable), opaque doors, glazed doors, glazed block and combination opaque/glazed doors.
-Fenestration includes products with glass and nonglass glazing materials.fenestration area.
+vertical fenestration.
+Windows (fixed or movable), opaque doors, glazed doors, glazed block and combination opaque/glazed doors composed of glass or other transparent or translucent glazing materials and installed at a slope of at least 60 degrees from horizontal.

+skylight.
+Glass or other transparent or translucent glazing material installed with a slope of less than 60 degrees from horizontal.

+fenestration area.
 Total area of the fenestration measured using the rough opening, and including the glazing, sash and frame.

 fenestration product, field-fabricated.
 A fenestration product whose frame is made at the construction site of standard dimensional lumber or other materials that were not previously cut, or otherwise formed with the specific intention of being used to fabricate a fenestration product or exterior door.
 Field fabricated does not include site-built fenestration.